 Shopping at Colaba Causeway, one of Mumbai’s most famous shopping malls, is one of the best weekend activities in Mumbai.
 It also has several cafés and eateries where you can take a break.
 The Colaba Market is best known for its street-side clothing stores, where you can get the latest fashion at bargain prices.

 To begin with, Colaba Causeway is famous for its accessories, junk, and boho jewelry, as well as fashionable clothing.
 This is Mumbai’s best destination for ethnic, boho, junk, and silver accessories.
-The designs and patterns at this market are truly one-of-a-kinds.
+The designs and patterns in this market are truly one-of-a-kind.

 However, this market does not place restrictions on such items.
 Instead, this market is more glamorous and charming.
 It primarily caters to shopaholic souls who are always looking for a new trend and style.
 Apart from street vendors, there are a few designer stores, branded shops, and restaurants in this area.

 Nothing beats the sunset from Bandra Fort in Mumbai.
 The fort is steeped in history, and the stony remains of its old ramparts have hidden many stories from the past.
 Watching a sunset here easily ranks among the best things to do in Mumbai with friends, with stunning views of the ocean adding to the experience.